tkhquang/tkhquang/README.md

 **☕ Powering the Next `int $0x13`?**

-My dev life often feels a bit like that script: toggling between the `day_op_engage` (making interfaces) and the `night_op_engage` (puzzling over compiled code).
-And yes, sometimes caffeine levels are indeed critical for that mental context switch!
+Most of my time is spent either fine-tuning interfaces or reverse-engineering the weird and wonderful bits of software.
+It's all part of the fun, and fueled by curiosity (and caffeine).

-If you enjoy this "Pixel Crafter, Binary Decoder" approach, find my adventures in frontend or reverse engineering interesting, or just want to support the ongoing quest to "Shine the UI, then x-ray the binary," a virtual coffee is a fantastic way to help fuel the next `Recharge` routine.
+If you liked something I made or just want to support the ongoing tinkering, a virtual coffee is always appreciated!

-No obligation at all, of course, but your support is super appreciated and keeps the tinkering spirit alive!

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/tkhquang)